The Content Inventory and Audit: Why Should You Care?

 A content inventory is a list of your content assets and their related data.
-A content audit is the process of evaluating that data and using it to make decisions.
+A content audit is a process during which you evaluate your data and use it to make decisions.
 Content inventories and audits are closely related and they rely on each other for accuracy, but the terms mean two different things.

 How the Content Inventory and Audit Affect Your Content Marketing Strategy

 For instance, you can review your performance data to find content that is already resonating for your target audience.
-You can then analyze these assets to determine what’s working and to craft strategies that build on their success.
+You can then analyze this content to determine what’s working and to craft strategies that build on its success.

 You can also audit your content after you have researched your target audience and have identified the types of content they need from you.
 Armed with this knowledge, you will be able to spot gaps and find opportunities to revise or repurpose existing assets to suit your needs.
 This will allow you to build realistic plans that fulfill your strategy by optimizing your resources instead of creating every new piece of content from scratch.

 A content inventory and audit are essential for anyone who uses content to market their business.
 The inventory is a list of your content assets and their related data while an audit is a process of assessing that information and using it to make impactful decisions.
 Used together, the content inventory and audit can help you build a more efficient content marketing operation that reserves your creative energy for projects that drive results.